 It’s pretty easy to see the vulnerability!
 The question is not whether it is real, but how dangerous this vulnerability is.
 The most common objection we receive when pointing out this vulnerability runs something like, “Sure, this attack is theoretically possible, but it’s so difficult that it probably seldom, if ever, happens.”
 To that I would offer three points:

-- All US banks (plus Apple, Facebook and some others) have done the extra work to address this attack.
+- All banks in the U.S.A. (plus Apple, Facebook and some others) have done the extra work to address this attack.
 If the threat isn’t real why did they address it?

 - The US Department of Defense does not allow their confidential data to be secured this way.
 If the threat isn’t real, why are they concerned?